mattlee2015/MadHatterGatsby/README.md

 **Note**:

+**V2 Branch has the working version -> can switch to that one for a working product**

 • All products and items displayed were imported from a .csv file via shopify

 • After 14-day trial the admin api key/shopify store url/store front access key will need to be renewed unless you're planning to pay the subscription